jakopako/goskyr/README.md

       month: bool # optional
       year: bool # optional
       time: bool # optional
-    location: # the location has the same configuration as explained under option 'location'.
+    location: # the location has the same configuration as explained under option 'location' with the exception that it is not a list but just a single location configuration.
       selector: "<selector>"
       ...
     layout: ["<layout>"] # a list of layouts that apply to this date component.
 Needs to be configured the "golang-way" and always in English.